elisahub/bd-spark-bus-data/README.md

 ## NY Bus Stops Data [Pyspark]

 This application just loads archived data from [MTA Bus Time](http://web.mta.info/developers/MTA-Bus-Time-historical-data.html).
+Renaming of the downloaded file in main.py and mta.conf is needed.
 Filters and aggregations are used to anaylize the data with Spark.
 The result is persisted into a postgreSQL table.

 To submit the app connect to one of the workers or master: